UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/01-motivation-n-intro.md

 ## What can you get out of CSc 520?

- * Discover new ways think about programming (in many languages)
+ * Discover new ways to think about programming (in many languages)

    For example: master using recursive, higher-order functions